operaton/documentation/docs/documentation/user-guide/process-engine/error-handling.md

 ![Example img](./img/error-result-xor.png)Error Result XOR

 We trigger a "check data completeness" task.
 The Java Service might throw a "DataIncompleteException".
-However, if we check for completeness, incomplete data is not an exception, but an expected result, so we prefer to use an XOR-Gateway in the process flow which evaluates a process variable, e.g., "#{dataComplete==false}".
+However, if we check for completeness, incomplete data is not an exception, but an expected result, so we prefer to use an XOR-Gateway in the process flow which evaluates a process variable, e.g., "#&#123;dataComplete==false&#125;".

 ## BPMN 2.0 Error Event